Apollo9999/SARA_REVIEWMANAGER/README.md

 Possible issues

-User may over populate the system by uploading many documents: The SARA platform denies such behaviour as user can be allowed to upload only limited papers in fixed time frame.
+User may over populate the system by uploading many documents: The SIRI platform denies such behaviour as user can be allowed to upload only limited papers in fixed time frame.

 Digital Ownership of documents: Authors can digitally sign the papers using the private key.